openshift/cincinnati-operator/README.md

 ## Using an init container to load graph data

-The Cincinnati graph data can also be [loaded from an init container](docs/graph-data-init-container.md).
+The Cincinnati graph data is loaded from an init container.
+Before deploying the cincinnati-operator, you will need to [build and push an init container containing the graph data](docs/graph-data-init-container.md).